DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

-We ensured the reproducibility of our experiments by using configuration files and logging all relevant information.
-A successful training run of a TIMM model outputs to a directory a set files containing:
+We ensured the reproducibility of our experiments by including configuration files and dataset in the train Docker image and by logging all relevant information to Weights & Biases.
+A successful training experiment using the MLOps pipeline outputs:

 * The config file
 * Training run statistics per epoch (loss, accuracy etc.)
 * The final output model

-Given this, any experiment could be reproduced by re-running the training with a given config file.
+Given this, any experiment could be reproduced by re-running the training Docker image by saving the image sha256 DIGEST.
 Furthermore, by logging the model training in Weights & Biases, we could access any previous model and its configuration.
 This logging includes metrics, metadata and artifacts, which ensures that we can trace back and reproduce any experiment.

 To reproduce an experiment, one would have to:

-1. Retrieve the relevant configuration file.
+1. Retrieve the relevant configuration file and dataset version.
 2. Use the configuration file to re-run the training script.
 3. Compare the new training logs with the old training logs stored in Weights & Biases.